-The reformed, low-carbon residue from the Pyrolyzer and Reformer is transferred to the High Integrity Container (HIC) packaging vault.
+The reformed, low-carbon residue from the pyrolyzer and reformer is transferred to the high integrity container (HIC) packaging vault.
 Qualified HICs are filled with the solid, inert residue.
 Filled HICs are transferred from the packaging vault to a shipping cask be means of a shielded transfer bell.
 Dual containment and seals are provided on residue handling components.
 The packaging vault is provided with separate HEPA filtered ventilation system and water washdown capability.

 The HIC packaged residue is suitable for direct burial at either the licensed Barnwell or Hanford LLRW burial sites.
 The packaged residue is also suitable for long-term storage due to its solid, inert, all inorganic nature.
-The packaged residue is not subject to common problems with long-term storage including bacterial activity and radiolysis of organic compounds.